Key Stage 4 Options

 - A Humanity (either History or Geography only)

-- A Foreign Language (any recognised modern language, classical Greek, Latin or Hebrew)
+- A Foreign Language (any recognised modern language, classical Greek or Latin)

 On the Options Form, E-Bacc courses are shown in bold type and in italics.
 The blocks are structured to allow students as wide a combination of courses as possible, but they must select at least one of the courses shown in bold italics.
 Students are welcome to take more E-Bacc courses if they wish, but this is an individual choice for each student and their parents / carers.